How to Choose the Right Rug to Pair with Patterned Curtains: A Balanced Approach

 Sometimes, the best way to pair a rug with patterned curtains is to choose a rug that makes its own bold statement.
 This approach works well if you want both the rug and the curtains to be focal points, adding energy and personality to the room.

 • Strong Geometric Patterns: If your curtains have a soft, organic design like florals, you could choose a rug with a strong geometric pattern to create an interesting contrast.
+Alternatively, a solid rug can provide balance when paired with bold curtains, helping to ground the space while still making a statement.
 This approach works well in modern or eclectic spaces where bold design choices are embraced.

 choose rug patterned curtains